 1s = 144

--40 ms = -5 (audio latency)
+-40 ms = -5 frames(audio latency)

-200 ms = 29
+200 ms = 29 frames

-700 ms = 101
+700 ms = 101 frames

 Although the best strategy would be to ask Psychopy to calculate the equivalent time in frames from time in seconds by taking a sample of frame rate every routine (frame rate is slightly oscillating) this may overload the system and generate an even bigger latency!
 So it's better to set the times in frames at the beginning on the experiment.